joshuanathanjavier/Glair/Readme.md

 ## 🎮 About

-Glair### Atmospheric Features
-- **Dynamic Fog**: Volumetric fog environment centered on player position with realistic 3D forest backdrop
-- **Realistic Lighting**: Moonlight beams, environmental glow, and flashlight illumination
-- **Camera Effects**: Head bobbing, breathing-induced shake, and fear-based instability
-- **3D Audio**: Spatial audio system with distance-based sound attenuationn immersive first-person horror experience that combines atmospheric tension with realistic survival mechanics.
+Glair is an immersive first-person horror experience that combines atmospheric tension with realistic survival mechanics.
 Players must navigate through dark, terrifying environments while managing limited resources and facing unknown threats.
 The game emphasizes psychological horror through strategic use of lighting, sound, and resource scarcity, with a robust battery collection system to keep your flashlight powered.
+Face intelligent AI enemies that hunt you through the fog-covered forest, where survival depends on your ability to manage fear, health, and resources while avoiding or confronting deadly creatures.

 ## ✨ Features